FreeWebStyler/ascii-sort/readme.md

-### Array sort in ASCII-table symbol code order written in PHP.
+### Array sort in ASCII-table symbol code order ported on PHP.

 For what?
 Just for ~~lulz~~ scientific purposes.